-A vital self is willing to create and sustain a life in the world in spite of, and in the midst of, ongoing frustration, opposition and uncertainty, that life inevitably holds in store for each of us along the way.
+A vital self is a self that is willing to create and sustain a life in the world in spite of, and in the midst of, ongoing frustration, opposition and uncertainty, that life inevitably holds in store for each of us along the way.

-Group members are most likely to call into question old ways that feel like fixed realities to them, when they are also aware that these old ways just don't work.
+Our group members are most likely to call into question old ways that feel like fixed realities to them, when they are also aware that these old way just don't work.

-Whenever group members recognize that they have active witnesses - others who have moved beyond the need to help or fix a group member, or to try and coax them into a change they aren't yet ready for - they can open up to the possibility of new perspectives.
+Whenever group members recognize that they have active witnesses - others who have moved beyond the need to help or fix a group member, or to try and coax them into a change they aren't yet ready for - they can open up to new perspectives.

-Facilitators who can stay curious and interested in their group members, without making any one person do anything about being the object of interest, can create the necessary space where new possibilities can be considered, and group members ca simply co-exist together in the unknown, building towards fresh potential, and for new ways of living to emerge.
+Facilitators who can stay curious and interested in their group members, without making any one person have to do anything with their interest, can create the necessary space where new possibilities can be considered, and group members ca simply co-exist together in the unknown, building towards fresh potential, and for new ways of living to emerge.

-The preceding reflections, and notes have emerged from my own clinical experiences with wilderness based group work, and are integrated into the Hero's Journey® teachings of Joseph Campbell.
+The preceding reflections, and notes have emerged from my own clinical experiences with wilderness based group work, and are integrated with the Hero's Journey teachings of Joseph Campbell.